 Projection-based Augmented Reality usually used to project digital keyboards on your desk’s surface.
 In some cases, the image produced with projection is non-interactive.
 These non-interactive projections can be used to create images of objects that you can see in-depth.
 This type of AR can be used for future settings.
 For example, if you want to check that your future fridge will fit into that space near the oven, by projecting the non-interactive projection of fridge.

 2. Location-based Augmented Reality

 Location-based or Marker-less Augmented Reality is one of the most commonly implemented applications in the industries.
 This technology gets its name due to easily available features in the Smartphones that provide location detection.
 Location-based applications usually help travelers.
 If you are a traveler and want to find new great places, this application by accessing the device’s GPS location, gives the relevant information about what you are looking for on your screen.
-Furthermore, this type of AR technology is all about adding location information on screen about the objects that can be seen from the Smartphone’s camera.
+Furthermore, this type of AR technology is all about adding location information on the screen about the objects that can be seen from the Smartphone’s camera.
 Alter reality games are good examples of location-based augmented reality.

 3. Recognition-based Augmented Reality

 Recognition-based augmented Reality is also known as marker-based AR.
 This type of augmented Reality is mainly used to get more information about the object/item after the recognition of that object.
 This technology is widely used in departmental stores and industries too.
 Furthermore, whenever you use a QR code or scan an image, and it comes to live, you are actually using marker-based AR.